Tamburasca/HarpsichordTuning/README.md

 each.
 This practice is known as short time Fourier transform, i.e. STFT.
 The slices overlap by multiples of 1024 samples.
-They have sizes of L = 2<sup>N</sup> samples, where N=15 or 16, resulting in sampling periods of 0.74 or 1.49 s each slice.
+They have sizes of L = 2<sup>N</sup> samples, where N=15 or 16, resulting in sampling periods of 0.74 or 1.49 s for each slice.
 The sampling frequency is f<sub>s</sub> = 44,100 s<sup>-1</sup>

 Each slice is apodized utilizing Gaussian windowing, where L =